 d.
 Discrimination with Respect to Employment and Occupation

-The law prohibits discrimination in employment or occupation regarding race, color, sex, religion or belief, political opinion, national origin or citizenship, social origin, disability, sexual orientation, gender identity or reassignment, marriage and civil partnership, being pregnant or on maternity leave, age, language or HIV-positive status or other communicable diseases.
+The law prohibits discrimination in employment or occupation regarding race, color, sex, religion or belief, political opinion, national origin or citizenship, social origin, disability, sexual orientation, gender identity or reassignment, marriage and civil partnership, being pregnant or on maternity leave, age, language, or HIV or other communicable disease status.
 Legal protection extends to others who are associated with someone who has a protected characteristic or who have complained about discrimination or supported someone else’s claim.
 The government effectively enforced these laws and regulations.

 Discrimination in employment and occupation occurred with respect to race, gender, and sexual orientation and gender identity.
 Complainants faced higher fees in discrimination cases than in other types of claims made to employment tribunals or the Employment Appeals Tribunal.

-In July the government required the BBC to publish information on the earnings and salaries of employees making 150,000 pounds ($196,500) or more.
+In July the government required the British Broadcasting Corporation to publish information on the earnings and salaries of employees making 150,000 pounds ($195,000) or more.
 The information revealed two-thirds of the 96 top earners were men and that the highest-paid woman earned less than a quarter of the salary of the highest-paid man.
-While the list showed a gender pay gap in the BCC at 10 percent, the gap across the UK was 18 percent.
+The gender pay gap for full-time workers fell in 2017 to 9.1 percent from 10 percent in 2016, although the gap including both full and part-time work remained stable at 18.4 percent.

 e.
 Acceptable Conditions of Work

-The new National Living Wage became law on April 1.
-All workers age 25 and over are legally entitled to at least 7.50 pounds ($9.82) per hour.
-Workers between 21 and 24 are legally entitled to the National Minimum Wage, which was 7.05 pounds ($9.23) for individuals.
+The National Living Wage became law in 2016.
+All workers age 25 and older are legally entitled to at least 7.50 pounds ($9.75) per hour.
+Workers between 21 and 24 are legally entitled to the National Minimum Wage, which was 7.05 pounds ($9.17) per hour.

 The law limits the workweek to an average of 48 hours, normally averaged over a 17-week period.
-The law provides for one day of rest per week, 11 hours of daily rest, and a 20-minute rest break when the working day exceeds six hours.
-The law also mandates a minimum of four weeks of paid annual leave, including eight national holidays.
-As part of collective agreements, however, almost all workers are legally entitled to 5.6 weeks’ paid holiday per year, while an employer can choose to include bank holidays as part of a worker’s statutory annual leave.
-An individual employee may agree by contract to work overtime for premium pay.
 The law does not prohibit compulsory overtime, but it limits overtime to the 48-hour workweek restriction.
 The 48-hour workweek regulations do not apply to senior managers and others who can exercise control over their own hours of work.
 There are also exceptions for the armed forces, emergency services, police, domestic workers, sea and air transportation workers, and fishermen.
 The law allows workers to opt out of the 48-hour limit, although there are exceptions for airline staff, delivery drivers, security guards, and workers on ships or boats.

-Figures for 2015-16 show the HSE and COPFS prosecuted 696 cases with at least one conviction secured in 660 of these cases, a conviction rate of 95 percent.
-Across all enforcing bodies there were 11,403 notices issued.
-HSE and COPFS prosecutions led to fines totaling 38.3 million pounds ($50.2 million) compared with the 18.1 million pounds ($23.7 million) in fines from 2014-15.
+Figures for 2016-17 show that the HSE and COPFS prosecuted 593 cases with at least one conviction secured in 554 of these cases, a conviction rate of 93 percent.
+Across all enforcing bodies, 9,495 notices were issued.
+HSE and COPFS prosecutions led to fines totaling 69.9 million pounds ($90.9 million) compared with the 38.3 million pounds ($49.8 million) in 2015-16.

-Bermuda’s law does not provide for a minimum wage, but the Department of Labor and Training enforces any contractually agreed wage.
-The law requires that work in excess of 40 hours per week be paid at the overtime rate or with compensatory time off; employees may waive rights to overtime pay.
-The law also requires that employees have a rest period of at least 24 consecutive hours per week.
-It provides for paid public holidays and two weeks’ paid annual leave.
-Regulations enforced by the Department of Labor and Training extensively cover the safety of the work environment; occupational safety and health standards are current and appropriate for the main industries.
+Bermuda’s law does not currently provide a minimum wage, however, and update to the legislation is expected next year.
+The Department of Labor and Training currently enforces any contractually agreed wage.
+Regulations enforced by the Department extensively cover the safety of the work environment; occupational safety and health standards and are current and appropriate for the main industries.
 By law workers can remove themselves from situations that endangered health or safety without jeopardy to their employment.
-No industrial injuries were reported in 2016.
+Penalties were sufficient to deter violations.
+There were three industrial injuries reported in Bermuda in 2018.